YLashko/TheCountdownSlackBot/readme.md

 ## The Countdown Slack Bot

-A bot that sends a message in a form of an image with remaining workdays to a specific channel.
+A bot that sends images with remaining workdays at specified time to a specified channel.

 Here I simulated it running on Jan 8 and Jan 9 2024
 ![screenshot](./TheCountdownScreenshot.jpg)